 The National LGBT Health Education Center reports that the LGBTQ population has higher rates of substance abuse, smoking, depression, and unhealthy weight control/perception.
 The group also has lower rates of mammography and other preventive screenings.4

-“There is a long history of anti-LGBT bias in health care that continues to affect health-seeking behavior and access to care for LGBT individuals,” the Center writes in its report, noting that homosexuality was listed as a disorder as recently as 1973 and transgender identity still is.
+“Experiences of violence and victimization are frequent for LGBT individuals, and have long-lasting effects on the individual and the community,” the Center wrote in its report, noting that homosexuality was listed as a disorder as recently as 1973 and transgender identity still is.
 LGBTQ adults are more likely to avoid well visits and treatment for early-stage health problems, for fear they will not receive culturally competent care.
 That, in turn, leads to costly chronic conditions.
 (Lean more: Improving your healthcare)

 Indeed, SAGE reports that 43 percent of older LGBTQ people who are single and 40 percent of older LGBTQ people in their 60s and 70s said that their health care providers do not know their sexual orientation, and 65 percent of transgender adults felt that there will be limited access to health care providers as they grow older.